TheCre8tor/mint_signup_form/README.md

 - Language:
 **HTML:  25.0%.
 CSS: 75.0%.**
-- You can see this project through this link: [View in Browser](https://thecre8tor.github.io/mint_signup_form/)
+- You can see my project through this link: [View in Browser](https://thecre8tor.github.io/mint_signup_form/)
 **Responsive:
 Enabled on Mobile | Tablet | Desktop,
 Kindly check it out.**

-- Click [here](https://accounts.intuit.com/signup.html) for the original page.
+- Click [here](https://accounts.intuit.com/signup.html) to visit INTUIT original page.

 ## What i Learned
 * I gained more experience on how to use CSS Flexbox & Advance Positioning.